multirobot-use/inspection_trajectory_planning/packages/mission_planner/param/readme.txt

 frame               --> indicate a string that depicts the frame in which we are working.
                         Not advisable to change this value.
 Default: "map"

+static_map          --> indicate a bool that depicts if you want to use a static map for obstacle avoidance or not.
+                        If you want to use this map, it is very important to specify the route of the map in mission_planner launch files.
+                        Default: "true"